Turkish high-speed YHT train

 Children under 8 go free, children 8-11 travel for half the adult fare, children 12 & over pay the youth (genç) fare.

 Youths under 26 get 15% off (genç).
-Seniors 60-64 get 15% off (yaş 60-64), over 65s get 50% off (yaş 65).
+All seniors over 60 get 15% off (yaş 60-64), but only Turkish citizens over 65 get 50% off (yaş 65).

 How to buy tickets

-The sleeper can of course be booked as one transaction.
-The daytime option can be booked as one transaction from Ankara to Izmir in the westbound direction.
-In the eastbound Izmir to Ankara direction you need to book from Izmir to Eskisehir first, then from Eskisehir to Ankara, allowing loads of time for delay in Eskisehir.
+The daytime option can be booked as one transaction westbound from Ankara to Izmir.
+In the eastbound direction from Izmir to Ankara you need to book Izmir to Eskisehir first, then Eskisehir to Ankara, allowing plenty of time for delay in Eskisehir.

 Back to top

-Ankara to Denizli for Pamukkale
+Ankara to Denizli & Pamukkale

 It's cheap, easy and comfortable to travel between Ankara and Denizli, for the famous springs at Pamukkale.
 You take a high-speed YHT train from Ankara's main station to Eskisehir then the Pamukkale Express to Denizli.